OCA/multi-company/account_reconcile_model_multicompany_propagate/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module extends the functionality of account reconcile module to allow you to propagate configuration from one company to other companies with same chart template.
+Module for a multi-company environment.
+This module allows for the propagation of reconciliation models to be shared across all companies in the database.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.